P. L. Travers

 Goff was born in Maryborough, Queensland, and grew up in the Australian bush before being sent to boarding school in Sydney.
 Her writing was first published when she was a teenager, and she also worked briefly as a professional Shakespearean actress.
-Upon immigrating to England at the age of 25, she took the name "Pamela Lyndon Travers" and adopted the pen name P. L. Travers in 1933 while writing the first of eight Mary Poppins books.
+Upon emigrating to England at the age of 24, she took the name "Pamela Lyndon Travers" and adopted the pen name P. L. Travers in 1933 while writing the first of eight Mary Poppins books.

 Travers travelled to New York City during World War II while working for the British Ministry of Information.
 At that time, Walt Disney contacted her about selling to Walt Disney Productions the rights for a film adaptation of Mary Poppins.
 After years of contact, which included visits to Travers at her home in London, Walt Disney obtained the rights and the film Mary Poppins premiered in 1964.

 In 2004, a stage musical adaptation of the books and the film opened in the West End; it premiered on Broadway in 2006.
 A film based on Disney's efforts to persuade Travers to sell him the Mary Poppins film rights was released in 2013, Saving Mr. Banks, in which Travers is portrayed by Emma Thompson.
 In a 2018 sequel to the original film, Mary Poppins Returns, Poppins, played by Emily Blunt, returns to help the Banks family once again.

 Early life

-Helen Lyndon Goff, also known as Lyndon, was born on 9 August 1899 in Maryborough, Queensland, Australia, at her family's home.
+Helen Lyndon Goff, also known as Lyndon, was born on 9 August 1899 in Maryborough, Queensland, Australia, at her family's home, which was the manager's upstairs residence at a bank in the city's "Central Business District (CBD)".
+This bank building, the Australian Joint Stock Bank Building, Maryborough is on the Queensland State Heritage Register.

 Her mother, Margaret Agnes Goff (née Morehead), was Australian and the niece of Boyd Dunlop Morehead, Premier of Queensland from 1888 to 1890.
 Her father, Travers Robert Goff, was unsuccessful as a bank manager owing to his alcoholism, and was eventually demoted to the position of bank clerk.
 The two had been married on 9 November 1898, nine months before Helen was born.
 The name Helen came from a maternal great-grandmother and great-aunt.
 Although she was born in Australia, Goff considered herself Irish and later expressed the sentiment that her birth had been "misplaced".

-As a baby she visited her great aunt Ellie in Sydney for the first time; Ellie would figure prominently in her early life, as Goff often stayed with her.
+As a baby she visited her great-aunt Ellie in Sydney for the first time; Ellie would figure prominently in her early life, as Goff often stayed with her.
 Goff lived a simple life as a child, given a penny a week by her parents as well as occasional other gifts.
-Her mother was known for giving Goff maxims and instructions and she loved "the memory of her father" and his stories of life in Ireland.
+Her mother was known for giving Goff maxims and instructions while she loved "the memory of her father" and his stories of life in Ireland.
 Goff was also an avid reader, later stating that she could read at three years old, and particularly enjoying fairy tales.